Disclosure: This page may contain affiliate links which means if you click and buy,

 Those are the basic steps for how to do a single crochet stitch.
 If you keep making rows of stitches, back and forth, you will end up with a long, narrow piece that could be used as a scarf.

-In the next tutorials, we show you how to make a half double crochet stitch (hdc) and a double crochet (dc) so make sure and check out that less, as well.
+In the next tutorials, we show you how to make a half double crochet stitch (hdc) and a double crochet (dc) and triple crochet so make sure and check out that less, as well.

 Eventually, we will have an article showing you how to make any and all crochet stitches so make sure to bookmark this page for future reference.